pragmint/open-practices/practices/use-data-generation-tools.md

 ## Lessons From The Field

-### Doint use them until you feel a need
+### Don't use them until you feel a need

-While data generation tools can be helpful in reducing complexity, if you don't see that complexity yet, consider defering the decision to add new tools until that complexity arises.
+While data generation tools can be helpful in reducing complexity, if you don't see that complexity yet, consider deferring the decision to add new tools until that complexity arises.

 ### Be careful about tests that depend on each other